jzohrab/practicing-guitar/docs/part-3-techniques/bursts.rst

 Playing a short section of a lick at half speed (a.k.a. half time) can let your brain "lock in" to the rhythm that the lick should fit into.
 For example, if you play the following 2-beat lick for several beats, your mind can quickly wander, muscles tire, and you lose accuracy:

 .. vextab::
+   :example: techniques/bursts/sixteenths.mp3

    tabstave notation=true
    notes =|: :16 6-8-6-5/2 6-8-6-5/2 =:|

-Playing a short section of the lick at half speed can let you really feel the beat, and a clear beat helps your body "fit the playing to the time allotted", if that makes sense.
-The slower portion also gives your nervous system a chance to relax and prepare for the next attempt.
+Playing a short section of the lick at half speed lets you relax for the fast attempt, and you can compare your relaxation of the fast attempt to the slow portion, and try to sustain the relaxation.
+Also, you can let you really feel the beat, which helps "fit the playing to the time allotted", if that makes sense.

 .. vextab::
+   :example: techniques/bursts/sixteenths,_with_bursts.mp3

    tabstave notation=true
    notes =|: :q 6-8-6-5/2 | :16 6-8-6-5/2 6-8-6-5/2 :h 6/2 =:|